Skip to contents

 method

 Character.
-One of "logistic", "multinomial", "beta", "isotonic", or "isotonic_boot", corresponding to the function from the probably package probably::cal_estimate_logistic(), probably::cal_estimate_multinomial(), etc., respectively.
+One of "logistic", "multinomial", "beta", "isotonic", "isotonic_boot", or "none", corresponding to the function from the probably package probably::cal_estimate_logistic(), probably::cal_estimate_multinomial(), etc., respectively.
+The default is to use "logistic" which, despite its name, fits a generalized additive model.
+Note that when fit.tailor() is called, the value may be changed to "none" if there is insufficient data.

 Data Usage